znc/znc/README.md

  - openssl 0.9.7d or later (try installing openssl-dev, openssl-devel or libssl-dev)

 Asynchronous DNS lookup:

  - c-ares 1.5.3 or later, older releases don't provide a pkg-config file (try installing libc-ares-dev or c-ares)

 modperl:

  - This needs perl and its bundled libperl

+modpython:

+ - This needs perl(!) and python's bundled libpython

 saslauth:

  - This module needs cyrus-sasl2

 ## Installing ZNC